AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 ]

 = Categoricity

+One can consider a theory $T$ to be the 'resolution' of mathematical subject, the set of statement which it can prove entirely within itself.
+From that point of view, it is a natural question to ask, exactly how high is this resolution.
+That is, to what degree does a theory *uniquely determine a model*.

+Now @cor-inequivalent_models unfortunately disallows a theory to directly determine a model, its cardinality will always be a free variable we can tune.
+But this allows us to ask a more specific question, if we fix the cardinality, can we then uniquely determine a model?

 #definition[
   Let $kappa$ be an infinite cardinal, a theory $T$ is $kappa$-categorical if it has infinitely many models but exactly one model (up to isomorphism) of size $kappa$.
 ]